Advanced Settings within a Leave Policy

 Date and Duration Calculation

-Normally, when an employee requests leave, the system will refer back to the associated Working Day Template for that employee to automatically calculate how many of their working days they would need off in that period.
+When an employee requests leave, the system refers to their Working Day Template to calculate how many days they would need to use for the specified period of time off:

-However, if you have a member of staff who works different days each week, the system has no way of knowing whether the Friday in their leave request is a Friday they were scheduled to work or not.
-Therefore, for flexible workers, or workers with schedules that vary each week, we would recommend you turn this automation off.
-This can be done by checking the box to "Disable the date and duration calculator".
+However, if you have a member of staff who works on a changing shift pattern, the system has no way of knowing which days they were scheduled to work or not.
+Therefore, for flexible workers, or workers with schedules that vary each week, we would recommend you turn this automation off by selecting "Yes" here:

 Starting Date Threshold